 Technical details aside, I’ve also been wanting to make a major change to my email updates by moving to a periodical digest of content instead of sending an email every time I publish a new post.
 Why?
 For three reasons:

-Second, I blog about a wide diversity of topics from dogs, to food, to technology, to music, to life in Toronto and on and on.
+Second, I write about a wide diversity of topics from dogs, to food, to technology, to music, to life in Toronto and on and on.
 Not only do I not expect everyone to be interested in everything I write, but I also know that recently most people sign up for email updates from my blog hoping to hear mainly about music and charts.
 Receiving emails only about dogs or only about food, consecutively, likely tempts these people to unsubscribe altogether.
-I’ll admit that I could (and probably should) write more about music-related topics but I can also give subscribers much more of what they’re after — while still allowing myself to blog about whatever topic I want — by moving to a newsletter-like format.
+I’ll admit that I could (and probably should) write more about music-related topics but I can also give subscribers much more of what they’re after, while still allowing myself to write about whatever topic I want, by moving to a newsletter-like format.

 While writing the code to get this working with AWS, I got the idea one night to add exclusive content to my email updates, both as a way to encourage more signups as well as to dissuade cancellations and retain subscribers.
 The nature of this exclusive content will change over time but the first idea that occurred to me was to occasionally send out a free chart now and then.
 Given how many inquires for charts I still get on a weekly basis (even though I took my music website down months ago), I expect this will be immensely popular with my subscribers.

 I learned a ton from setting this up on Amazon (Node.js in AWS Lambda is pretty neat) and even though it was a lot of work, I’m glad I did it.
-I could potentially put everything up on GitHub if enough people are interested in learning more about the technical aspects of my implementation…
+I could potentially put everything up on GitLab if enough people are interested in the technical aspects of my implementation…